vuex-orm/vuex-orm-next/docs/guide/digging-deeper/plugins.md

 # Plugins

-You may add additional features to the Vuex ORM through plugins.
-Plugins usually add global-level functionality to Vuex ORM.
-Vuex ORM plugin works very similarly to Vue Plugin.
+You can add additional features to Vuex ORM by creating your own plugins.
+Plugins can add global-level functionality to Vuex ORM and work very similarly to Vue Plugin.

 ## Writing A Plugin

 A Vuex ORM plugin should be an object that exposes an install method.
-The method will be called with the Vuex Store instance as the first augument, then Vuex ORM components such as `Model`, `Repository`, `Query` and such, as the third argument, along with possible options as force argument.
+The method will be called with the Vuex Store instance as the first argument, Vuex ORM components (see [Extendable Components](#extendable-components) for a comprehensive list) as the second argument, and possible user-defined options for your plugin as the third argument.

 ```js
 const plugin = {